Professor of Literature

 - Advanced Critical Writing

-Battle Green, Vietnam: The 1971 March on Concord and Lexington.
+Battle Green Vietnam: The 1971 March on Concord, Lexington, and Boston.
 Forthcoming from the University of Pennsylvania Press in Spring 2021.

 Black Walden: Slavery and Its Aftermath in Concord, Massachusetts.
 University of Pennsylvania Press, hardback 2009; paperback forthcoming in spring 2019.